mdrobek/watney/README.md

 * [martini-contrib][2] Various plugins for martini, e.g., binding, render, sessionauth and so on
 * [goimap][3] IMAP implementation for go by mxk
 * [smtp mail][4] Simple wrapper to send mail via SMTP for go by scorredoira
-* [google closure][5] Very powerful tools and libraries to imrpove overall web-dev and user experience
+* [google closure][5] Very powerful tools and libraries to improve overall web-dev and user experience
 * [bootstrap][6] Duh!
 Obviously.